jundalisay/spblist/content/en/research/hawking/grand/part-02.md

 According to legend, the first mathematical formulation of a law of nature dates back to an Ionian named Pythagoras (ca. 580 BC–ca. 490 BC), famous for the Pythagorean theorem: the square of the hypotenuse (longest side) of a right triangle equals the sum of the squares of the other 2 sides.

 Pythagoras discovered the numerical relationship between the length of the strings used in musical instruments and the harmonic combinations of the sounds.

-In today’s language we would describe that relationship by saying that the frequency—the number of vibrations per second—of a string vibrating under fixed tension is inversely proportional to the length of the string.
+In today’s language, we would describe that relationship by saying that the frequency—the number of vibrations per second—of a string vibrating under fixed tension is inversely proportional to the length of the string.

 This explains why bass guitars must have longer strings than ordinary guitars.